manojrana91986/MK-Google-Directions/readme.txt

 * Distance can be displayed both in miles and kilometers.
 * Shows time taken to travel between two places.
 * Shows step by step driving directions.
+* Start/Destination locations can be set from admin dashboard.
 * Moblie devices compatible.